DEFRA/defra-ruby-area/README.md

 If the call is successful (the query did not error and a match was found) then

 - `successful?()` will be `true`
 - `area` will contain an instance of `DefraRuby::Area::Area`.
-It contains the code, short name and long name of the matching administrative boundary
+It contains the area ID, code, short name and long name of the matching administrative boundary
 - `error` will be `nil`

 If the call is unsuccessful (the query errored or no match was found) then